Worst gambling beats of the week, including Alabama-Ole Miss

 Line: Kentucky -39

-Fresh of its upset win at Florida, Kentucky returned home and hosted a winless FCS opponent in Murray State.
+Fresh off its upset win at Florida, Kentucky returned home and hosted a winless FCS opponent in Murray State.
 You could argue that this was a classic "sandwich" game, with the Wildcats hosting 14th-ranked Mississippi State next week.
-It is of course, easy to say that now.
+It is, of course, easy to say that now.

-Kentucky led throughout the game and with 3:38 left in the fourth quarter, Danny Clark's two-yard touchdown run gave the 39-point favorites a 48-3 lead.
+Kentucky led throughout the game, and with 3:38 left in the fourth quarter, Danny Clark's 2-yard touchdown run gave the 39-point favorites a 48-3 lead.
 At that point, all the Wildcats had to do was keep Murray State out of the end zone on its final drive.
 Murray State's third-string quarterback, Preston Rice, had other ideas.
-With both his legs and arm, Rice converted three times on third down during the drive, capped off by his 21-yard touchdown on third-and-eight with 30 seconds left.
+With both his legs and arm, Rice converted three times on third down during the drive, capped off by his 21-yard touchdown run on third-and-8 with 30 seconds left.
 Gabriel Vicente tacked on the PAT to cover the spread by one point.

 Final score: Kentucky 48, Murray State 10 (Murray State covers)